 Supervision and management

-The supervisory team will include Professors Helen Cheyne (NMAHP Research Unit), Brigid Daniel (School of Applied Social Science) and Cate Watson (School of Education).
-They will be based within the School of Social Sciences (SOSS).
+The supervisory team will include Professors Helen Cheyne (NMAHP Research Unit), Brigid Daniel (Faculty of Social Sciences) and Cate Watson (Faculty of Social Sciences).
+They will be based within the Faculty of Social Sciences (SOSS).
 The student will each be supported to develop their own research project that will stand-alone and bring an original contribution to the field.
 At the same time the three students and all supervisors will meet together on a regular basis to explore the contribution of each sub-project to the overall project aims.
 The project will be supported by an advisory group that will include representatives of the funding partners.
 Financial Support: The studentship is available for three years and includes a tax-free stipend of £14,210 p.a.
 Tuition fees will be met by the University at the home /EU rate.
 If an appointee is from overseas, the difference between the home and overseas fee must be met from other sources.
 Subject to satisfactory progress review at the end of the first year, the studentship will be renewed for a second year and thereafter for a third year.
 The studentship will have an anticipated Registration date of 1st April 2016.
 Application Requirements: Eligible Applicants have to hold at least a Bachelor (Hons.)
 Degree of either First Class/Upper Second Class in Social Science, Education or Health.
 A Master’s degree in a related discipline would be desirable.
 Experience in working or volunteering in the field of early years health, education or social work would be an advantage.

 There is a vibrant PhD community at Stirling, with extensive training and development opportunities.
 Research students are invited to participate in the life of schools contribute where applicable to teaching, and present their work in supportive peer led seminars.
 There is also support to develop work for publication, and opportunities to engage with policy makers and practitioners to maximise the impact of research.
 All students are supervised by two supervisors and there are clear and transparent processes for support for progression with